CognizantOpenSource/maqs-java/docs/JMAQS_1/database/Constants.md

 # <img src="resources/jmaqslogo.jpg" height="32" width="32">Database Info Constants

 ## Overview
-Place holder for the Data provider types and interactions.
+The placeholder for the Data provider types and interactions.

 ## Find
 Finds the provider data type via a string.